Bubalus Bubalis & How He Got to Naples

 and the species B.

-water buffalo and in Italy is now also termed the
+buffalo and in Italy is now also termed the Mediterranean

-American bison, for example.
-(I mean, would you even
+world—the North American bison, for example.
+(I mean,

 Most of the world's 160 million water buffaloes are in Asia where they are used as draft, meat and dairy animals; the dung is also used as fertilizer and fuel.
 In some parts of Asia, they have buffalo races and buffalo fights, and some cultures even have sacred water buffaloes.
 In southern Italy—primarily Campania—however, the many thousands of female water buffaloes serve a much loftier goal—producing milk to make mozzarella cheese.
 Italian use of the term "buffalo" reflects that, and the feminine form, bufala, has almost become generic.
 The male animal, bufalo, serves primarily to keep the female happy, and many of us know what that is like.
 Finally, the female form, bufala, may be used to mean "nonsense" or "rubbish," in the way that speakers of English use the term "baloney," which may or may not have to do with the city, Bologna.
 (More on that at this link.)